Squirrel Girl: Fictional character biography

 Doreen Allene Green was born to Dorian and Maureen Green in Canada.
 When she was 10 years old, Doreen discovered she could communicate with squirrels; she suffered a modification in her genes for unknown reasons that granted her squirrel-like abilities, which manifested predominantly as a prehensile tail.
 When her parents consulted a doctor, it was determined that Doreen wasn't a mutant, even though she believed so for a long time.
 She is first seen as Squirrel Girl ambushing Iron Man in a forest, hoping to impress the veteran hero and become his sidekick.
-The 14-year-old introduces herself and her pet squirrel, Monkey Joe, and displays her squirrel-themed abilities.
+The 14-year-old introduces herself and her pet squirrel Monkey Joe and displays her squirrel-themed abilities.
 After she rescues Iron Man from Doctor Doom with the help of a horde of squirrels, Iron Man says she is too young to fight crime, but that he will put in a good word for her to the Avengers when she is older.

-Great Lakes Avengers

 Years later, having moved to New York City, Doreen joins the Great Lakes Avengers.
 Squirrel Girl introduces each issue of the team's miniseries, providing an opinion about the contents of the series.
 Her sidekick Monkey Joe also joins the team and comments upon the series as well.
 He is later killed by Leather Boy, a rejected GLA member who was disguised as Doctor Doom.
-Enraged by the death of her friend, Squirrel Girl assembles a squirrel army to stop the villain Maelstrom.
+Enraged by the death of her friend, Squirrel Girl demonstrates the true extent of her powers when she defeats the villain Maelstrom by overwhelming him with a literal army of squirrels.
 She finds a new squirrel companion during this battle, the only one of her squirrel army who survived.
 Doreen names her Tippy-Toe.
-After receiving a subpoena from the Avengers and discovering that her teammates are all mutants, the team renames themselves the Great Lakes X-Men, complete with new costumes.
+After receiving a subpoena from the Avengers and discovering that her teammates are all mutants, the team renames themselves the "Great Lakes X-Men", complete with new costumes.

-During the GLX-Mas Special, Squirrel Girl and Tippy-Toe defeat the supervillains MODOK, Terrax, and Thanos.
+During the GLX-Mas Special, Squirrel Girl and Tippy-Toe single-handily defeat the supervillains MODOK, Terrax, and Thanos.
 S.H.I.E.L.D. agent Dum Dum Dugan tries to recruit her, explaining that the organization had been watching her for some time.
 Doreen declines the offer, saying she is happy with the Great Lakes X-Men.

 After helping the Thing defeat Bi-Beast, Squirrel Girl was invited to the annual Superheroes Poker Tournament and brought the team with her.
 In the end, Flatman won the tournament with a straight flush, beating the Thing's four fours.
 After being discouraged from using the names X-Men and Defenders by members of those teams present at the tournament, and since Flatman was the champion of the tournament, the team renamed themselves the Great Lakes Champions, despite protests from former Champions of Los Angeles member Hercules.